Alcohol

 Poly drug use is defined as the use of mixing or taking another illicit or licit drug whilst under the influence of another drug.
 In 2019, the NDSHS showed more than 1 in 4 recent risky drinkers reported recent use of cannabis (27% for lifetime risky drinkers and 28% for single occasion risky drinkers).
 Around 1 in 5 reported that they were also daily smokers (21% for lifetime risky drinkers and 18.7% for single occasion risky drinkers) (AIHW 2020, Table 1.3).

 Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System (NASS).
-Monthly data for 2021 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory It should be noted that some data for Tasmania and the Australian Capital Territory have been suppressed due to low numbers.
-Please see the data quality statement for further information.
+Monthly data for 2021and 2022 are currently available for New South Wales, Victoria, Queensland, Tasmania, and the Australian Capital Territory.
+It should be noted that some data for Tasmania and the Australian Capital Territory have been suppressed due to low numbers.
+For more information, please see the data quality statement.

-In 2021, the proportion of alcohol intoxication-related ambulance attendances where multiple drugs were involved was low relative to other drug-related attendances, ranging from 16% of attendances in New South Wales to 21% of attendances in Tasmania (Table S1.10).
+In 2022, the proportion of alcohol intoxication-related ambulance attendances where multiple drugs were involved was low relative to other drug-related attendances, ranging from 15% of attendances in New South Wales to 20% of attendances in Australian Capital Territory (Table S1.11).

 For related content on multiple drug involvement see Impacts: Ambulance attendances.